retlim/Fusion/README.md

 # Fusion

-Fusion is a package manager for PHP-based projects.
-It increases productivity by handling all the processable redundant micromanagement that occurs during development, deployment, and maintenance.
+Fusion is a PHP package manager for PHP-based projects that boosts productivity by automating redundant micromanagement tasks during development, deployment, and maintenance.
+For example, these tasks
+include:

+- Resolving package dependencies.
+- Migrating packages.
+- Managing loadable code.

 ## Documentation